Leif G. W. Persson: Evert Bäckström novels

-So far, three of Persson's novels feature homicide detective Evert Bäckström.
-Bäckström is one of the most successful investigators within the police force; he displays excellent deductive skills.

-Bäckström appeared as a supporting character in the TV mini-series En pilgrims död and Den fjärde mannen.
-(The main characters in these series were Jarnebring and Johansson.)
+Three of Persson's novels feature homicide detective Evert Bäckström.
+He appeared as a supporting character in the TV mini-series En pilgrims död and Den fjärde mannen.
 In both of these series, Bäckström was played by Claes Malmberg.

 An American TV Series was made in 2015 entitled Backstrom.
-The show takes place in Portland, Oregon, USA instead of Sweden, and the character's first name is changed to Everett.
-However the character's actual personality remains more or less unchanged.
-Backstrom was played by Rainn Wilson.
+The show takes place in Portland, Oregon, and Backstrom was played by Rainn Wilson.
 The show was cancelled after one season.

-In a Swedish TV series, Bäckström is played by Kjell Bergqvist.
+In a Swedish TV series Bäckström (2020), the title role is played by Kjell Bergqvist.
 The first season of six episodes aired in 2020.
 The second season of six episodes aired in 2022.
+A third season, also of six episodes, broadcast in 2024.

 Jarnebring and Johansson

 Several of Persson's novels feature police officers Bo Jarnebring and Lars Martin Johansson, partners and best friends.

 In the film Mannen från Mallorca (adapted from the novel Grisfesten) Jarnebring is played by Sven Wollter, and Johansson by Tomas von Brömssen.
 Two TV mini-series featuring the characters were produced starring Rolf Lassgård as Johansson and Per Svensson as Jarnebring: En pilgrims död (2013) and Den fjärde mannen (2014-15).
 (These two series also featured Persson's other character Evert Bäckström.)
+A third series Den döende detektiven was broadcast in 2018.